The Ring (franchise)

-Ring (リング), also known as The Ring, is a Japanese horror media franchise, based on the novel series of the same name written by Koji Suzuki.
-The franchise includes eight Japanese films, two television series, six manga adaptations, three English-language film remakes, a Korean film remake, and two video games The Ring: Terror's Realm and Ring: Infinity.
+Ring (リング), also known as The Ring, is a media franchise, based on the novel series of the same name written by Koji Suzuki.
+The franchise includes nine Japanese films, two television series, eight manga adaptations, three English-language American film remakes, a Korean film remake, and two video games: The Ring: Terror's Realm and Ring: Infinity (both 2000).
+While most installments of the franchise are dramatic supernatural horror fiction, other genres are also explored, with the novel Loop (1998) being science fiction–focused, and the manga series Sadako-san and Sadako-chan (2019) and Sadako at the End of the World (2020) and feature film Sadako DX (2022) being comedy-focused.

-The Ring films revolve around a cursed video tape; whoever watches the tape dies seven days later, unless the tape is copied and shown to another person, who then must repeat the same process.
+The Japanese Ring films revolve around a cursed video tape; whoever watches the tape dies seven days later, unless the tape is copied and shown to another person, who then must repeat the same process.
 The video tape was created by a psychic, Sadako Yamamura, who was murdered by her adoptive father and thrown into a well.
-After her supposed death, she returned as a ghostly serial killer, killing anyone who fails to copy and then send the video tape to someone else under a seven-day deadline (constricted to a two-day deadline in Sadako vs. Kayako and a one-day deadline in Sadako DX).
+After her death, she returned as a ghostly malicious serial killer, killing anyone who fails to copy and then send the video tape to someone else under a seven-day deadline (constricted to a two-day deadline in Sadako vs. Kayako and a one-day deadline in Sadako DX).

 Japanese media

 Novels

 The franchise began with Koji Suzuki's 1991 novel Ring.
 It was the first of a trilogy, with two sequels: Spiral (1995) and Loop (1998).
-Several later novels based on Ring were released: Birthday (1999) [which contains a prequel to Ring, an epilogue to Loop, and details what happened to a key character in Spiral, S (2012), and Tide (2013).
+Several later novels based on Ring were released: Birthday (1999; which contains a prequel to Ring, an epilogue to Loop, and details about what happened to a key character in Spiral), S (2012), and Tide (2013).